jxstlaalon/Aalon-ASB/README.md

 ## ⚖️ License
 © 2026 Aalon Peters Campaign.
 All rights reserved.
-Produced by the SPEAR Team.
+Produced by the Aalon Peters.